AnaHill/AnaHill.github.io/academic.md

 - 🔗 **References**
   - [Project repo](https://github.com/AnaHill/Write-LaTeX-documents-using-Word "Write-LaTeX-documents-using-Word repo")

-Do you want to use LaTeX for you (scientific) paper, but struggling when co-authors, such as you supervisor, do not use it, and therefore Word is preferred?
+Do you want to use LaTeX for your (scientific) paper, but struggling when co-authors, such as you supervisor, do not use it, thus Word is preferred?
 This is tool for you!
 Minimize hassle of exporting files in different formats and copy-paste text from one format to another, while still be able to write LaTeX-documents.
 And you are ready to publish high-quality papers like following that was written using this tool!

 ![How to write LaTeX documents using Word](/pics/projects/write_latex_documents_with_Word.png)
 <div style="font-size: 0.8em;">